xiongquan1230/IETF118-Sidemeeting/Minutes.md

 *****Next Step*****

-1,Detailed discussion about the DetNet QoS and TE, including the use cases, aggregation and per-class QoS and the fine-grained traffic and resource scheduling.
+1,Detailed discussion and modification about the DetNet QoS and TE, including the use cases, aggregation and per-class QoS and the fine-grained traffic and resource scheduling.

 2, Ask suggestions from related WGs (e.g. DetNet, Teas, Cats and so on) and more reviews and feedbacks for the existing drafts.

 3,Welcome people who are interested in QoS and TE to join and collebrate with us.Thanks!